 You may have seen ghost hunters on TV, investigating paranormal activity (or like us, you may have heard it from hiding behind the sofa while the programme's been on).
 Did you know that you can use your HIDIOT to build the same type of equipment that ghost hunters use to track down bumps in the night?
 This battery powered halloween project is easy to build within 30 minutes, and is great for kids and adults.

 Ghost hunters use EMF meters as an essential tool.
-According to ghost hunter Brian Harnois, indicators of paranormal activity include fluctuations in EMF detection readings and background readings that drop or spike for no reason, with no explainable cause.
+According to the Anomolies Research Society, indicators of paranormal activity include fluctuations in EMF detection readings and background readings that drop or spike for no reason, with no explainable cause.

 What we’ll build